-Molinas trained 10 medical students and 10 specialists in laparoscopic nephrectomy on a live rabbit model finding a reduction in operative time as well as significant differences between the experienced and novice groups.
+Molinas trained 10 medical students and 10 specialists in laparoscopic nephrectomy on a live rabbit model, finding a reduction in operative time, as well as significant differences between the experienced and novice groups.

-6 moderately-experienced laparoscopic surgeons were trained in radical nephrectomy on a live porcine model by Cruz, Passerotti, Frati, Reis, Okano, Gouveia, Biolo, Duarte, Nguyen, Srougi .
-They found reduced blood loss, increased depth perception and dexterity from the initial training session showing face and content validity.
+Six moderately experienced laparoscopic surgeons were trained in radical nephrectomy on a live porcine model by Cruz et al. They found reduced blood loss, increased depth perception, and dexterity from the initial training session showing face and content validity.

-De Win, Van Bruwaene, Allen, De Ridder designed a model with a porcine kidney which is connected to a pulsatile pump and participants (n=22) were instructed to dissect the renal vessels, finding construct validity.
+De Win et al designed a model with a porcine kidney that is connected to a pulsatile pump and participants (n=22) were instructed to dissect the renal vessels, finding construct validity.

-A study by Marchini, Fioravanti, Horta, Torricelli, Mitre, Arap enrolled 15 urologists in a course to learn single incision laparoscopic total nephrectomy in a live porcine model and demonstrated face and content validity.
+A study by Marchini et al enrolled 15 urologists in a course to learn single-incision laparoscopic total nephrectomy in a live porcine model and demonstrated face and content validity.